-Standard of value refers to the particular method used to reach the valuation of a business.
+Standard of value typically refers to the particular buyer and seller and therefore impacts the assumptions and methods used to reach the value of a business.
 The reason for conducting the valuation determines which standard of value is the most legitimate and the most accurate.
 Another consideration is the level of scrutiny the valuation will be subject to.
 For example, a valuation required for IRS reporting will be subject to a higher level of scrutiny than a valuation for the purpose of making internal management decisions.

 “The price, expressed in terms of cash equivalents, at which the property would change hands between a hypothetical willing and able buyer, and a hypothetical willing and able seller, acting at arm’s length in an open and unrestricted market, neither being under a compulsion to buy or sell and both having reasonable knowledge of relevant facts.”

 Distinctions: Fair market value does not take into account strategic value.
 This makes fair market value lower than strategic value, which makes it preferable for minimizing tax liability.

 Fair Value: Similar to fair market value, but it does not always include discounts and is often defined in a legal construct.
 The Financial Accounting Standards Board provides the definition below, which must be used in GAAP accounting.

 “The price received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”